Why Anxiety Disorders Are Like Prison for the Innocent

-- The first is panic disorder, which is the result of recurring panic attacks that are usually sudden and feel like you're being stabbed by thousands of knives at once.
+- The first is panic disorder: A recurrent panic attack that's often sudden and feel like you're being stabbed by thousands of knives at once.
 Your heart starts beating rapidly, you begin to experience excess sweating, and it feels like someone's choking you to death.

 Indeed, panic disorder is what uncontrolled anxiety can sometimes lead to and that in itself makes the victim feel helpless and vulnerable.

-- The second type is social anxiety disorder, which is exactly what it sounds like.
-People with this disorder don't function well when placed in an unfamiliar social setting.
+- The second type is social anxiety disorder: People with this disorder don't function well when placed in an unfamiliar social setting.
 The key here is the worry factor.

 People with this disorder are always self-conscious about everything they do, they worry constantly about being judged, and they fear embarrassment and persecution from the public.